ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Performance Evaluation

 \subsubsection{Experimental settings}

-In Fig.~\!\ref{fig:TankScen}, tank experiments are performed to validate the feasibility of IQ modulation using ML-ARIS.
+In Fig.~\!\ref{fig:TankScen}, tank experiments are performed to validate the feasibility of synthetic reflection using ML-ARIS, i.e., to demonstrate that the amplitude and phase of the reflector-generated component can be regulated by adjusting the load states of individual layers.
 In the tests, two BTech Acoustic BT-2RCL~\cite{btech2024btech} omnidirectional acoustic transducers serve as the transmitter and receiver, respectively.
 The transmitter is driven by a Siglent 1062X arbitrary waveform generator emitting a burst sinusoidal signal consisting of 2,500 cycles.
 The frequency and peak-to-peak voltage of the source signal are 43.8\,kHz and 20\,V, respectively.
 The receiver is connected to a PicoScope 4224A oscilloscope for data acquisition.